conifer0us/ballscript/README.md

+# Ballscript
-# Ballscript: A Programming Language that compiles to a Physical, Interactive Scene
+## A Programming Language that compiles to a Physical, Interactive Scene